NATURE IN A WINTER CITY

 There is evidence that some children are not learning SPATIALLY as they do not get enough time for real physical play, to run, and to be children, free, for three hours a day of exercise, however the school and the family manage to fit it in.

 Please see Section ~

 INCREASED PHYSICAL AND OTHER CONSTRAINTS IN SCHOOL AND THE CONSEQUENCES, in my Post, 'Child's Life Balance', containing the comments of Rae Pica, a highly regarded Early Childhood Author, Keynote Speaker, Consultant, and Broadcaster.

-In the early days of Winter, before we may be looking at deep snow, its a VERY good SPATIAL exercise to keep balanced on two feet when negotiating slippery pavement, other pedestrians, kerbs, steps, and other everyday things take on a new significance as a thing to be got around or over, or between.
+In the earlier part of Winter, before we may be looking at deep snow, its a VERY good SPATIAL exercise to try keeping balanced on two feet when negotiating slippery pavement, other pedestrians, kerbs, steps, and other everyday things which take on a new significance as a thing to be got around or over, or between.

 There will be sliding and slipping on some days, and even adults can land on their posteriors!
 Make sure everyone knows that slipping and falling are part of what happens, and just to take care as much as possible.

 Sometimes, in the busyness of life, we miss the obvious on our doorsteps.

 In Winter, it's best to take it slowly, and trips with new walkers, or children who have not experienced Winter in reality, can be quite short at first, but still full of interest and novelty.
 One hopes all the walkers have footwear with good grips or cleats on the soles.